A guide to flat roof options

 What about traditional flat roof felt?

 For all sorts of industry demands, our bitumen boilers are an excellent choice.
-Robustly constructed, they come with essential accessories including: a heavy-duty burner, 3 metre armoured hose, and an adjustable regulator.
+Robustly constructed, they come with essential accessories.
+These include: a heavy-duty burner, 3 metre armoured hose, and an adjustable regulator.
 Choose from our 10, 15 and 25 gallon sizes.
 Delivery will be direct to you within just a couple of days from receipt of order.

 In our roofing tools section you will also find accessories to suit all your felt flat roofing needs including galvanised v lipped steel pouring buckets, tar bowls, etc.